Elder Abuse Statutes in Insurance Bad Faith Claims

 When to Involve an Attorney

 If an insurance company is engaging in conduct that may constitute elder abuse — systematic delays, lowball offers, pressure tactics, or withholding of benefits — and the policyholder is 65 or older (or a qualifying dependent adult), it is critical to consult with an attorney who has experience with both insurance bad faith and elder abuse litigation.
 These cases require specific pleading, specific evidence, and a specific litigation strategy.
-A public adjuster can identify the conduct and build the claims file, but the legal claims require an attorney.
+A Public Adjuster can identify the conduct and build the claims file, but the legal claims require an attorney.
 See our guide on when to hire an insurance claim attorney.

 The Connection to Unfair Claims Practices

-California Insurance Code §790.03 prohibits a range of unfair claims settlement practices, including misrepresenting policy provisions, failing to acknowledge communications promptly, failing to adopt reasonable standards for investigating claims, and not attempting in good faith to reach a fair and equitable settlement when liability is reasonably clear.
+California Insurance Code § 790.03 prohibits a range of unfair claims settlement practices, including misrepresenting policy provisions, failing to acknowledge communications promptly, failing to adopt reasonable standards for investigating claims, and not attempting in good faith to reach a fair and equitable settlement when liability is reasonably clear.
 The Fair Claims Settlement Practices Regulations (10 CCR 2695) implement these prohibitions with specific, detailed requirements for how insurers must handle claims.

 When these unfair practices are directed at elderly or dependent adult policyholders, the regulatory violations become evidence supporting the elder abuse claim.
 A pattern of violating the Fair Claims Settlement Practices Regulations — failing to meet statutory deadlines, failing to provide written explanations for claim decisions, failing to conduct adequate investigations — when directed at an elderly policyholder, demonstrates the reckless disregard for the elder’s rights that the Elder Abuse Act requires.